JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

      7         my_board.move_sequence_str(i, num_moves)
      8         break

-The main function simply called the move_sequence function on every integer in the valid range and then compared the result against the desired final board.
+The main function then called the move_sequence function on every integer in the valid range and then compared the result against the desired final board.

 ####The Good